yao-yun/neodb/doc/install-docker.md

 ===================

 ## Overview
-For small and medium NeoDB instances, it's recommended to deploy as a local container cluster with `docker-compose`.
+For small and medium NeoDB instances, it's recommended to deploy as a local container cluster with Docker Compose.
+If you are running a large instance, please see the bottom of doc for some tips.

 ```mermaid
 flowchart TB